 The ultimate trick to dodging product disapprovals?
 Don’t get flagged in the first place.

 Easier said than done, we know.
-Your marketing team needs to have a solid grasp on Google’s playbook if they want to sidestep warnings and disapprovals.
+Your marketing team needs to have a solid grasp on Google’s policies if they want to sidestep warnings and disapprovals.
 Take time to review some of the available resources from Google:

 Don’t have the time or patience to sift through all of Google’s documentation?
 No worries.
-Find a pro who can (Hint: that’s us)
+Find a pro who can (Hint: that’s us).

 5. Work with Google Shopping Ads experts

-Sure, if you follow all these steps, you’ll get your products back on Google’s SERPs in no time.
 But if you’re aiming for a record-breaking turnaround, Corak says there’s no substitute for teaming up with experts like HawkSEM:

-Just ask our ecommerce client, 686.
-We helped them increase year-over-year revenue by a whopping 562% with relentless attention to their Google Shopping campaign’s product feed, high-res photos, and remarketing strategies—without one product disapproval in sight.
+We helped them increase year-over-year revenue by a whopping 562% with relentless attention to their Google Shopping campaign’s product feed, high-res photos, and remarketing strategies — without one product disapproval in sight.

 The takeaway

-Corak sees Google Merchant Center as one of the most nuanced areas of Google Ads account management.
 The game-changer?
-Working with a digital marketing agency that knows the ropes and boasts proven results in Google Shopping:
+When store owners partner with a digital marketing agency that knows the ropes and boasts proven results in Google Shopping:

-“It’s worth working with a Google Ads agency because product feed and Merchant Center management is complicated.
+“It’s worth working with a Google Ads agency because product feed and Merchant Center management is complicated.”

 We’re talking endless reasons for disapproval, with tons of labor hours monitoring data quality and updating products.
 Plus, even Google’s own solutions sometimes miss the mark.
-Juggle that with other ad campaigns and a packed schedule?
-Google Merchant Center disapproval can seriously torpedo your conversion rate.

-Like Corak says, we go beyond mere onboarding.
+As Corak says, we go beyond mere onboarding.
 We set the stage for a Merchant Center strategy that’s as solid as a rock.

 Don’t let product feed disapprovals tank your ROI.
 Let’s make your Shopping Ads shine with more views, clicks, and sales.